bhumika1510/bhumika1510/README.md

 ---

 ## 🤝 Connect
-If you’re building something interesting—or looking for an intern who ships—**let’s talk**.
+If you’re building something interesting or looking for an intern who ships **let’s talk**.

 <p align="center">